julius-ek-hub/whatsapp-cloned/README.md

 - Edit the `MAILER` in [src/Config.php](https://github.com/julius-ek-hub/whatsapp-clone/blob/3687fbc7055834e6d6e0fe078915a50d244dd0e2/src/Config.php#L23 "MAILER") with your credentials.
 This is where you will be extracting your `from` addresses.
 When you send an email from the client (JS), the `from` property would only accept any of admin, info, no_rep ....
 You can add more emails if you have, following the same order and then refer to it from the client side using the main property and the rest will be automatically taken.
 - To send from a Gmail account, you need to take the following steps.

-  1. You have to change th security settings by going to [Google Account security settings.](https://myaccount.google.com/intro/security "Google Account security settings")
+  1. You have to change the security settings by going to [Google Account security settings.](https://myaccount.google.com/intro/security "Google Account security settings")
-  2. Make sure that 2-Step-Verification is disabled.
+  2. Make sure that 2-Step-Verification is disabled or off.
-  3. Turn ON the "Less Secure App" access or [click here](https://myaccount.google.com/intro/security "Turn ON Less Secure App").
+  3. Turn ON the "Less Secure App access" or [click here](https://myaccount.google.com/intro/security "Turn ON Less Secure App").
 Below is an example of Gmail configuration

   ```php
   // Google's smtp sever address is smtp.gmail.com and the port is 587.
 This port may likely be the same for all smtp severs